-17 simple ways to save money on a night out
+16 simple ways to save money on a night out

 Top tips for cutting the cost of a night out

-Stock up on carbs early
+Stock up on carbs in advance

-Hands up if you're guilty of the ‘drunk munchies’?
-Buying that kebab after a night out might seem like a good idea at the time, but your bank account won't thank you for it (and neither will your
+Hands up if you're guilty of the drunken munchies?
+Buying that kebab after a night out might seem like a good idea at the time, but your bank account won't thank you for it (and neither will your stomach the morning after).

 Hit the club early

-We know we mentioned pre-drinking earlier but bear with us on this one.
+We know we mentioned pre-drinking earlier, but bear with us on this one.